zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_9.rst

 **************************

-The command allows to execute command line in a similar way to typing it into a shell, but both a request and a response are transported with use of SMP.
+The command allows to execute command line in a similar way to typing it into a shell, but both a request and a response are transported over SMP.

 Shell command line execute request
 ==================================